 - Participation in education and training offered by the Norwegian Labour and Welfare Organization (Nav) and the correctional services.

-- Statistics concerning applications and participation in Vox' Program for Basic competence in Working Life (BCWL) may also be made available.
+- Statistics concerning applications and participation in Skills Norway' Program for Basic competence in Working Life (BCWL) may also be made available.

 Developing new knowledge on adult learning